 Regenerative Ecological Chickens?

 We believe that farming cannot continue with the extractive, destructive practices that so often characterize it.
 Our agriculture must work alongside our natural systems rather than against them.
 By pasture raising chickens, we can farm so we reverse the negative trends and restore our environment.
 Pasture raised farming is a regenerative agricultural practice.

 Without going into the nerdy details of the soil testing analysis, we can describe the way we see pastured poultry changing the fields as we observe them over years.
 Our pastures have doubled their annual grass growth since we began raising chickens on them.
 The increased growth is resulting in more photosynthesis, more carbon dioxide capture, more soil organic matter.
 When we dug a trench for a water line though our oldest chicken pasture, we found grass roots stretching down past the bottom of the trench four feet below the surface.
 This means the plants are rooting deeper, sinking atmospheric carbon farther into the ground while pulling up rich minerals from deep in the soil profile.

-Getting Beyond the Label
+Getting Beyond the Marketing

 At Wrong Direction Farm, we don’t ask you to trust the cleverly worded labels.
 We want to earn your trust.
 We want you to be confident that we’re showing you what is really happening on our farm, that we are involved in this work because we believe in it.
 As we post in our blogs and social media feeds, we use images that accurately and candidly reflect our farm.
 Even if you don’t have the opportunity to visit the farm, we want to present a genuine look into the ways our commitment to pasture raised chickens works itself out on our family’s farm.

-Ready to Try Some?
+Ready to Try Some Pasture Raised Chicken?